 - For confidence: Celebrate when your child finishes a puzzle, it’s a big win!

-If you enjoyed this article about sensory puzzles, you might also enjoy:
+If you enjoyed this article, you might also enjoy:

 - Life Transitions: 100+ Books to Help Sensitive Children Navigate Major Changes